EdD in Higher Education

 The main aim of the programme is to develop high standards of research that will be relevant to a range of professional and managerial careers.

 The programme is designed to enable each student to focus on issues relating to her/ his own professional needs.
-In Part I, students undertake six modules.
-Three of these are focused on research training, in preparation for Part II.
-The other three modules all examine a variety of aspects of educational research.
+In Part I, modules are focused on research training, in preparation for Part II, and also examine a variety of aspects of educational research.
 Students are encouraged to shape assignments to meet their own professional contexts.

 In Part II, students undertake an independent study in an area of their choice.